HadleyCanine/SparklyTimestamp/README.txt

 - A tiny unit autoconversion that appends a converted value (hotkey: Right Alt / AltGr + F9)

+(Unit conversion requires the unit-aware calculator fend to be installed, for which instructions to install are included below)

 Both helpers use a tiny, super-fast Rust engine (`rust_timestamp.dll`) to do the work and an AutoHotkey script (`Sparkly_Timestamp.ahk`) to connect the magic to your keyboard.